-Whether you are building courses for professional learners who want to update and expand a skill set or students involved in a certification or degree program, the same practices work to keep learners involved with the material.
+Whether you’re building courses for professional learners who want to update and expand a skill set or students involved in a certification or degree program, the same practices work to keep learners involved with the material.
 Here are a few of the best places to start.

-When building content for online learners, it is a lot more productive to assume they will face regular distractions and interruptions they can not help than to assume they have the ability to block off study time in a closed space that replicates a classroom setting.
+When building content for online learners, it’s a lot more productive to assume they will face regular distractions and interruptions they can’t help than to assume they have the ability to block off study time in a closed space that replicates a classroom setting.

 Not only does it account for learners who juggle particular challenges such as child care or lack of privacy and quiet space, but it also allows for convenient and easily accessible courses and content.
 When inevitable power or internet outages from severe weather occur or students get sick, an online course needs to be forgiving enough to accommodate the delays they cause.

-Visual design and rhetorical choice are vital to the first impressions and ongoing experiences of all participants in a digital learning environment, no matter its purpose or the organization behind it.
-In a sense, the vast majority of their interaction with the space is a matter of navigating documents with interactive features, so it is important to design those documents according to known best practices.
-This means balancing the visceral, behavioral, and reflective appeals identified by professor John Norman as they are made.
+Visual design and rhetorical choice are vital to the first impressions, and ongoing experiences of all participants in a digital learning environment, no matter its purpose or the organization behind it.
+In a sense, the vast majority of their interaction with the space is a matter of navigating documents with interactive features, so it's important to design those documents according to known best practices.
+This means balancing the visceral, behavioral, and reflective appealsidentified by professor John Norman as they are made.

-Visceral appeals make the student excited to pursue the material on an instant emotional level by playing to the things that cause gut reactions.
-Posing a question or mystery is a great example of a rhetorical visceral appeal because some people just have to pick at questions until they are answered.
-It’s also a good example of a behavioral appeal because it prompts the learner to take an action.
-Solve the mystery!
-And, it caps the three levels off by encouraging reflection as well.
+Visceral appeals make the student excited to pursue the material on an instant emotional level by playing with the things that cause gut reactions.
+Posing a question or mystery is a great example of a rhetorical visceral appeal because some people just have to pick at questions until they’re answered.
+It’s also a good example of a behavioral appeal because it prompts the learner to take an action, for example solving the mystery!
+And it caps the three levels off by encouraging reflection as well.

-There is a sense of accomplishment in a task finished, which helps provoke thought about the process that led to it.
-Most appeals do not work on all three levels at once, so it is important to make regular design appeals with different features of the course content, including visual design.
+There’s a sense of accomplishment in a finished task, which helps provoke thought about the process that led to it.
+Most appeals don’t work on all three levels at once, so it’s important to make regular design appeals with different features of the course content, including visual design.

 You have a lot of options when it comes to engaging students.
-Discussion forums, private chats and email consultations, and various forms of assessments are just a few, and it is easy to brainstorm more if you set your mind to the task.
+Discussion forums, private chats, email consultations, and various forms of assessments are just a few, and it’s easy to brainstorm more if you set your mind to the task.
 In the rush to provide diverse experiences appealing to the range of learners in your courses, designers can easily lose sight of the purpose of each type of engagement and the kind of information contained in the learners’ responses to it.

-For that reason, it is important to not only diversify the ways you engage with students but to pin them to course objectives or individualized learner priorities in ways that suit the material you are working with.
+For that reason, it’s important to not only diversify the ways you engage with students but to pin them to course objectives or individualized learner priorities in ways that suit the material you’re working with.

-Learners easily pick up on course content that has not been updated in a few years.
-Not only does the information age, leaving out context, development, and common knowledge that has come to light since its creation, it also falls short of engaging them as they learn best.
+Learners easily pick up on course content that hasn’t been updated in a few years.
+Not only does the information age, leaving out context, development, and common knowledge that has come to light since its creation, but it also falls short of engaging them as they learn best.